library(tidyverse)

 ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-population <- read_csv("https://sta199-s24.github.io/data/world-pop-2022.csv")
+<- read_csv("https://sta199-s24.github.io/data/world-pop-2022.csv") population

 Rows: 217 Columns: 3